 By Katy Cable-The Weekly Runt / A 4 min.
 Read

-I remember when I was young my dad, in an effort to get me to give up the Ding-Dongs and Oreos, told me about how “junk food” was made and that all kinds of bugs often got mixed in to these crummy processed snacks.
+When I was eight years old. my dad, in an effort to get me to give up Ding-Dongs and Oreos, told me about how “junk food” was made.
+He insisted that all kinds of bugs often got mixed into these crummy processed snacks.
 Turns out, those very insects may have been the healthiest thing about my indulgence.

-If you’d have told me just a year ago, there may come a day when insects become a major staple in our diets, I would’ve thought you were CRAZY!
-Now, I’m excited to share my experience and hopefully open your minds to joining the swarm of “insect eating”!
+If you’d have told me just a year ago, there may come a day when insects are a major staple in our diets, I would’ve thought you were CRAZY!
+Now, I’m excited to share my experience and hopefully open your minds to joining the swarm of “insect eating” people and pets!

 While visiting a popular beach town in Central Coast CA, I remember a street vendor selling crickets and grasshoppers dipped in dark chocolate.
 He also had tequila lollipops with a worm inside.
 It all seemed repulsive and I couldn’t believe people actually paid money to eat them.
 For me, this was just like a challenge that would get me booted off the island on a reality TV show.

-At this year’s Vegas Pug Party, I had my eyes opened and my mind changed when I met Laura Colagrande, co-founder of Chippin Snacks.
+At the Las Vegas Pug Party, I had my eyes opened and my mind changed when I met Laura Colagrande, co-founder of Chippin Snacks.
 She kindly offered my little Pug Olive one of her apple, cricket, and flaxseed snacks.
-Olive, in all honesty, has never met a treat she didn’t like, devoured the little biscuit in under 10 seconds and begged for more.
+Olive has never met a treat she didn’t like, and devoured the biscuit faster than you can say “Jiminy!”